higlass/higlass/higlass_developer.rst

 doesn't, an exception will be thrown.

-goTo(view,chr1,s1,e1,chr2,s2,e2,animate,animateTime): Zoom to a genomic location
+zoomTo(viewUid,start1,end1,start2,end2,animateTime): Zoom to a data location
 --------------------------------------------------------------------------------

-Change the current view port to a certain genomic location.
-When ``animate`` is true HiGlass transitions from the current to the new location smoothly.
+Change the current view port to a certain data location.
+When ``animateTime`` is greater than 0, animate the transition.

+If working with genomic data, a chromosome info file will need to be used in order to calculate "data" coordinates from chromosome coordinates.
+"Data" coordinates are simply the coordinates as if the chromosomes were placed next to each other.

 .. code-block:: javascript

-  hgv.goTo(
-    viewUid,
-    chrom1,
-    start1,
-    end1,
-    chrom2,
-    start2,
-    end2,
-    animate = false,
-    animateTime = 3000,
-  );

 **Example:**

 .. code-block:: javascript

-  hgv.goTo('v1', 'chr1', 0, 1, 'chr2', 0, 1, true, 500);
+  hgv.goTo('v1', 1000000,1000000,2000000,2000000, 500);

 activateTool(mouseTool): Select a mouse tool
 --------------------------------------------